google/zetasql/docs/protocol-buffers.md

 Where:

-+ `protocol_buffer`: The full Protocol Buffer name including the package name.
++ `protocol_buffer`: The full protocol buffer name including the package name.
 + `field_name`: The name of a field.
 + `literal_or_expression`: The field value.
 +  `map_field_name`: The name of a map-typed field.
 The value is a list of